-This blog is all about traveling with your pets, primarily dogs.
-And about traveling with my dog Cici who is a 6 year old pit bull mix (Dalmatian plus American Pit Bull Terrier).
+This blog is all about traveling with your pets, primarily dogs and staying at pet friendly hotels.
+And about traveling with my dog Cici who is a 7-1/2 year old pit bull mix (Dalmatian plus American Pit Bull Terrier).

 dog travel tips

 Since pit bulls and pit bull mixes have a bad reputation in the media and society, it’s a good idea to make sure when you are traveling and that means throughout your life that your dog is a good ambassador for the breed.
 That way, you are part of the solution.
 And hopefully, soon, no more breed specific legislation will happen.
 No more dogs will be banned from cities.
 And no more pibbles will be left to die in shelters across America.
 Right now 5 million dogs are euthanized yearly in America.
 A large percentage of them are pit bulls and mixes.

 Also, I just found out that dog fighting is a multi-billion dollar a year industry.
 Some people like to fight pit bulls and make money through betting.
 Hopefully, dog fighting will also end soon.
 The more people learn about what great dogs and pets pit bulls are, the more positive press pit bulls get, the better for everyone in our society.

 Here are some free tips on how to make sure that your dog is a good ambassador for the breed.
 Many of the free tips are obvious and good for all dog owners.
 But when you have a pibble, it is good to go the extra mile.

 1. Clean up after your dog.
 Be a good neighbor.

 2. Socialize and train your puppy early to have good manners around people and other pets.
 Go the extra mile, if you can, and get a Good Canine Citizen certificate, therapy dog or service dog training.

 3. Don’t let your dog roam the neighborhood on the loose.

 4. Don’t keep your dog chained up 24/7.